Elishifa/simple_shell/README.md

-This is an ALX collaboration project on Shell
+This is an ALX collaboration project